-Explore the fishing village of Seward, disembark the m/s Roald Amundsen and transfer to Anchorage
+Visit the fishing village of Seward, disembark the m/s Roald Amundsen, and transfer to Anchorage

 Seward is your focus today.
 This scenic fishing town sits at the edge of Resurrection Bay, beneath otherworldly panoramas of the surrounding mountains, forest, ocean, and endless skies.
-But on the way there, you’ll make a couple of stops — at the Alaska Wildlife Conservation Center and the Alaska SeaLife Center.
+But on the way there, you’ll make a stop at the Alaska Wildlife Conservation Center.

-Transfer to Anchorage’s airport for your return flight home; or, join the optional post-trip extension to Denali National Park.
+Transfer to Anchorage’s airport for your return flight home.

 Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Adventure Leader or regional expert.
 Vantage reserves the right to refuse compensation to any traveler due to itinerary changes not listed on our web site.